t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 # Security Considerations

-As discussed in {{sec-dis-auth}}, authentication and trust (between computing nodes, management nodes, end devices) can be problematic as scale, mobility and heterogeneity increase.
-The distributed and sometimes disconnected nature of edge resources can prevent relying on a third-party authority, and can expose edge computing to issues with reliability and denial of service attacks.
+As discussed in {{sec-dis-auth}}, authentication and trust (between computing nodes, management nodes, end devices) can be challenging as scale, mobility and heterogeneity increase.
+The sometimes disconnected nature of edge resources can prevent relying on a third-party authority.
+Distributed edge computing is exposed to issues with reliability and denial of service attacks.
 Personal or proprietary IoT data leakage is also a major threat, especially due to the distributed nature of the systems ({{sec-data}}).

-However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case.
-This can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmitting to a remote cloud server.
+However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case for IoT edge computing.
+An edge cloud can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmitting to a remote cloud server.
 Edge computing communication brokering functions can also be used to secure communication between edge and cloud networks.

 # Acknowledgment